nils2525/market.csgo.com-Bot/README.md

 ## Planned Features

-- Stop buying when you have no money
+- Stop buying when you have no money left
+- Stop buying after a specific amount